RichardSear/DP_trapping_codes/README.md

 These datasets comprise compressed (gzip) tab-separated values, with each row being the result of an individual BD trajectory.
-Examples of how to read and process them are in `raw_analyse.py` for example.
+Examples of how to read and process them are in `raw_analyse.py`.

 ### Contacts